Javascript must be enabled to continue!

 • Full research papers: 10 pages + 4 pages max. of references, proposing original reports of new research techniques, findings, and applications clearly indicating its innovative aspects.
 Research procedures and technical methods should be presented in sufficient detail to ensure reproducibility, and results should be clearly communicated with the respective implications and impact.

-• Short research papers: 7 pages + 2 pages max. of references, proposing original and highly promising research or applications.
+• Short research papers: 6 pages, excluding references (the produced output after the TAPS process must be 4 pages double-column excluding references), proposing original and highly promising research or applications.
 Merit will be assessed in terms of originality and importance rather than maturity, extensive technical validation, and user studies.

 • Exhibition & interactive experiences: Initially an extended abstract of 500 words for review from individuals and research groups also in industrial organizations, spin-offs, corporations, government institutions and public administration active in the broad field of HCI eager to share ideas, results, demonstrations, functional prototypes, installations with other HCI researchers, professionals, and stakeholders.
 It is a track dedicated to industry and academia, and it seeks to showcase their innovations and promote collaborations among them (upon acceptance further guidelines will be provided for the camera-ready version)

-• Doctoral Consortium: 6 pages + 2 pages max. of references, submitted by young researchers / doctoral students that want to discuss their research goals, methods, and results at an early stage in their research and receive invaluable feedback.
+• Doctoral Consortium: 6 pages, excluding references (the produced output after the TAPS process must be 4 pages double-column excluding references), submitted by young researchers / doctoral students that want to discuss their research goals, methods, and results at an early stage in their research and receive invaluable feedback.
 They should highlight the following, or similar, aspects like research problem, related work, research questions, proposed approach and expected innovation, current progress and future work.
 In the first page, they should include their research title, name, name(s) of their supervisors and university (upon acceptance further guidelines will be provided for the camera-ready version)

 Submission and Review Process